rehanvipin/work/content/misc/web-auth.md

 The flow is like this (one of many OAuth 2.0 "flows". this one is the web server flow):
 * User wants to login to App A
 * They click on a "login with App B" button on the App A
-* App A redirects user to the resource server to get an access token for App B
+* App A redirects user to the authorization server for App B (the resource server)
-* The resource server checks whether the user has logged into App B, or if not, logs them in
+* The authorization server checks whether the user has logged into App B, or if not, asks them to log in
-* The resource server checks whether the user provides their consent
+* The authorization server checks whether the user provides their consent
 * User is redirected to App A, which now has an authorization code
-* App A asks for an access token & ID token from authz server. this happens in App A's backend server. the access token will be used to talk to App B.
+* App A asks for an access token & ID token from authz server. this happens in App A's backend server. the access token will be used to talk to App B and it is supposed to be a SECRET!
 ID token is a JWT which is like an ID Card of the user.
-JWT is just encoded and not encrypted. it is signed though. and it is supposed to be a SECRET!
+JWT is just encoded and not encrypted. it is signed though.
-* App A now knows who the user is, as per the users records in App B's system, and as much as it has scope to see
+* App A now knows who the user is, as per the users records in App B's system
-* If App A wants, it can talk to App B on behalf of the user, as per the scope of the access token
+* App A can talk to App B via it's backend server, on behalf of the user, as per the scope of the access token

 Tech jargon:
 * client id & client secret which App A (the client) uses to talk to the authorization server. doesn't involve the user
-* callback URL, provided by App A. it is the URI that resource server should send user to, if consent granted
+* callback URL, provided by App A. it is the URI that authorization server should redirect user to, if consent granted
 * response type. what kinda response the client wants to get after authz server gets the user's consent
-* authorization code. the default response type. this is a secret that the App A will use for comms with the authorization server when talking about that particular user. it's like a session cookie.
+* authorization code. the default response type. this is a not-so-secret string that the App A will use for comms with the authorization server when talking about that particular user. it's like a session cookie. the authz server will only accept if it is accompanied with a client secret.
 * JWT. the ID token of a particular user that authorization server sends to App A as a response when it sends the request along with the authorization code.

 if App A runs entirely on the client device, e.g., PWA / Mobile App, then they can't use the client secret, since it will be exposed to the user / public. in such cases, there's a PKCE flow which can be used.

+there's also an Implicit flow for such devices, where instead of authz server sending an authorization code, it just sends the access token directly. however, this is a bit risky, since a secret is now on the client's device. it should be stored safely, e.g., via a httpOnly cookie.

+there's a client-client flow which doesn't involve the user at all, and used for system to system communication only.

+there's a device flow for cases where user isn't able to interact on a device to provide their consent. e.g., a terminal.
+in such cases, the device will ask user to open a link and type in a code to do the authorization grant with the authorization server.

 OAuth 2.0 is a web standard.
 [IETF RFC](https://www.rfc-editor.org/info/rfc6749), whereas OAuth 1.0 was just a name used by some libraries floating around in the initial days before the standard got developed.

+OIDC is not a web standard (maybe it needn't have been), but they have a standard written on their site : <https://openid.net>

 ## JWT
 JSON Web Token?
 With such a generic name, it's sure sounds like trouble.
 But it's also a web standard :O [IETF RFC](https://datatracker.ietf.org/doc/html/rfc7519).